Saint-Genis-Pouilly: Today

 It is also thanks to the presence of CERN that the local economy has undergone considerable growth and diversification.

 Coat of arms

 Until recently, the commune used an azure coat of arms with three gold towers.
-Today, the commune uses exclusively a modern logo which figures prominently on the pages of its Web site and in its publications.
+Today, the commune uses exclusively a modern logo which figures prominently on the pages of its website and in its publications.

 Population

 The population of Saint-Genis-Pouilly has grown rapidly since the middle of the 1960s, largely due to the activities of CERN:

 One of the consequences of this rapid expansion of the population (along with those of the neighbouring communes in France and Switzerland) is the rapid increase in house prices.

 For example, the price per square metre of an apartment in the Pays de Gex increased by 59% between 2000 and 2004, according to INSEE.

 Its inhabitants are known as Saint-genésiens.

 An international population

 In addition to CERN, the proximity of Switzerland and the international organisations headquartered in Geneva explains why a significant proportion of the population of the commune are foreigners.

 According to the census taken by INSEE in 2017, the commune contained amongst its 12,544 inhabitants 4,418 foreigners (making 35.2%).

 By way of comparison, the département of Ain contains, also in 2017, amongst its 643,350 inhabitants 56,160 foreigners (making 8.7%).